thesimpledev/job_search/README.md

 - [ ] Add search query for GlassDoor for campany with position title
 - [ ] Allow search by location (but use a select from existing records)
 - [ ] Create chrone/sidekiq job to scrape every 24 hours
+- [ ] Show amount of matches / total jobs
+- [ ] Allow multi word keywords (use regexp)
+- [ ] Fix errors for no data in fields
+- [ ] Allow users to see non-matches (show all)
+- [ ] Keep track of amount of jobs scraped on each scrape
+- [ ] Keep track of duration of scrape
+- [ ] Create method to show average time to scrape each job

 # Setup
 > Make sure you have postgresql first (https://postgresapp.com/)